mursalin-abedin/mursalin-abedin/README.md

 ---

-## My Story: Telematics Support Engineer → Data Analytics
+## My Story: Telematics Support Engineer, Data Analytics, Data Validation Engineer

-In validation/support roles, I worked close to software releases and system behavior.
+In validation/support roles, I worked close with software releases and system behavior.
 What pulled me in most wasn’t just finding bugs, but proving **why** something happened using logs, data checks, and repeatable test evidence.

 That same mindset is exactly what I bring to analytics today:
 - Validate the data first (SQL checks, reconciliation, test queries)